hazelcast/hazelcast-reference-manual/src/Execution.md

 The distributed executor service is a distributed implementation of `java.util.concurrent.ExecutorService`.
 It allows you to execute your code in the cluster.
 In this section, the code examples are based on the [Echo class above](#implementing-a-callable-task) (please note that the Echo class is `Serializable`).
 The code examples show how Hazelcast can execute your code (`Runnable, Callable`):

-- echoOnTheMember: on a specific cluster member you choose with the `IExecutorService` `submitToMember` method,
+- `echoOnTheMember`: On a specific cluster member you choose with the `IExecutorService` `submitToMember` method.
-- echoOnTheMemberOwningTheKey: on the member owning the key you choose with the `IExecutorService` `submitToKeyOwner` method,
+- `echoOnTheMemberOwningTheKey`: On the member owning the key you choose with the `IExecutorService` `submitToKeyOwner` method.
-- echoOnSomewhere: on the member Hazelcast will pick with the `IExecutorService` `submit` method, and
+- `echoOnSomewhere`: On the member Hazelcast picks with the `IExecutorService` `submit` method.
-- echoOnMembers: on all or a subset of the cluster members with the `IExecutorService` `submitToMembers` method.
+- `echoOnMembers`: On all or a subset of the cluster members with the `IExecutorService` `submitToMembers` method.

 ```java
 import com.hazelcast.core.Member;